Frequently Asked Questions

 How can I play on an ECJVC team?

 Every player earns their spot on a team through a tryout process.
 ECJVC typically holds tryouts for the upcoming season in the October or November of the preceding year.
 Keep an eye on our events calendar for an updated tryout schedule.
-Please have your completed registration form and registration fee ready at your specific tryout time.
+Please have your completed registration and fee paid online before your specific tryout time.
+Registration opens October 1st.

 Can someone who has never been on a volleyball team tryout?